Snackels/NEAB/README.md

 </p>
 The upper base is positioned 3 cm above the lower base and is designed to hold the remaining components while providing additional stability to the robot.

 To ensure a clean and seamless build, we applied the **counterbore technique** so that screws do not interfere with the lower section.
-This approach allowed us to hide the screws neatly, giving the chassis a screwless apperance.
+This approach allowed us to hide the screws neatly, giving the chassis a screwless appearance.

 Additionally, the upper base includes a **battery slot** at the back, ensuring secure placement and easy accessibility during operation.